SEND Information Report

 and the Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS), available on:

 We always welcome the views of the students of Park Lane Academy.
 This can be through the Student Council as part of student voice, through registration or lesson time.
-Below is an example of how some of our autistic students have provided their views on what works well for them and what could be better.
-This helps our staff to understand what they find challenging and what they need particular help with.

 Transition is a part of life for all learners.
 This can include: